 I suddenly understood the meaning of the saying 'my heart was in my mouth' as I walked towards the horse with jelly legs.

 How I managed to get on is a mystery to this day as the horse certainly did not stand still at the mounting block but instead jogged around on the spot.
+But suddenly I was on and I had to 'do something'.
+My throat felt like it was full of marbles and I was finding it difficult to swallow, it was awful.

 Thank God my intuition kicked in and firmly told me to chill out, relax and ignore everyone.